akauppi/GroundLevel-firebase-es/DEVS/Firebase tips.md

 ### Quotes

 >Don't add subcollections unless you need it.
-I only add them when there is a large amount of related data that does not need to be pulled Everytime I retrieve root data.<sub>[source](https://www.reddit.com/r/Firebase/comments/bi45dr/firestore_is_there_any_good_reason_to_use/)</sub>
+I only add them when there is a large amount of related data that does not need to be pulled everytime I retrieve root data.<sub>[source](https://www.reddit.com/r/Firebase/comments/bi45dr/firestore_is_there_any_good_reason_to_use/)</sub>

 Ability to do [Collection group queries](https://firebase.google.com/docs/firestore/query-data/queries#collection-group-query) (Firebase docs) has likely evened the weigh for using sub-collections (they were launched in 2019).
 If you read online, consider any experiences *prior* to that as potentially misleading. 🍄

 ## Syntax highlighting of Security Rules on IntelliJ IDEs (kind of...)

+>Note: In 2021, there now is a [Firebase Rules Syntax Highlighter](https://plugins.jetbrains.com/plugin/15189-firebase-rules-syntax-highlighter) plugin for IntelliJ IDE's.

 See [this answer](https://stackoverflow.com/questions/46600491/what-is-the-name-of-the-language-used-for-cloud-firestore-security-rules/60848863#60848863) (StackOverflow) about setting up "file type associations" in IntelliJ IDEA - may also work in WebStorm.

-In addition, set to 2 spaces:
+In addition, set to 2 spaces: *content lost*

 ## Understanding `firebase use`

-It defines which Firebase project your development terminal and local instance started by, say, `npm run dev`, is connected to.
+It defines which Firebase project your command line processes are connected with (e.g. `npm run dev`).

 |||
 |---|---|